 The AEDC/LSAC Predictive Study was led by The Telethon Kids Institute (the Institute) and analysed the AEDI results obtained from the 4 year old cohort and follow up data about the health and wellbeing outcomes from subsequent years of children’s lives to determine the predictive validity of the AEDC.

-The AEDC Indigenous Adaptation Study was led by the Institute and was undertaken to examine the cultural validity of the AEDC for Indigenous children.
+The AEDC Indigenous Adaptation Study was led by the Institute and was undertaken to examine the cultural validity of the AEDC for Aboriginal and Torres Strait Islander children.
 This was undertaken by the Kulunga Research Network (KRN) at the Institute and the community reference group for the Aboriginal Collaborative Council of Applied Research and Evaluation (ACCARE) provided cultural advice and support to ensure the cultural integrity of the research methodology and community engagement processes.

 After the 2012 data collection, progress over time analyses were undertaken by examining changes between cycles in the AEDI at the community level in comparison to the overall national AEDI population change and socio-demographic change.
 These results were necessary to report AEDI community differences on the AEDI mapping website.